 the basis for an upcoming article (Foster, in press).
 Salient points from these

+sources have provided the framework for the discussion that follows.
 The historic Ioway were Siouan-speakers, sharing their language and most of

 their culture with the Oto and Missouri tribes (grouped with them into the